Conflict in Nagorno-Karabakh shows danger of explosive weapons use

 Cluster Bombs

-Cluster bombs (also referred to as cluster munitions) include cargo containers and submunitions.
+Cluster munitions (also referred to as cluster bombs) include cargo containers and explosive submunitions.
 Fired, launched or dropped by aircraft or land-based artillery, the containers open and disperse bomblets or submunitions over a wide area, often resulting in very dense contamination.
-The bomblets are designed to pierce armour and can kill anyone within a range of 50 meters with its explosive lethal charge.
-A single cluster bomb strike can spread hundreds to thousands of bomblets over as much as one square kilometer - with no distinction between military or civilian targets.
-Cluster munitions also have a failure rate ranging from 5-30%.
-Those that do not explode on impact become explosive remnants of war.
-These 'dud' munitions become de facto landmines and must be treated and cleared as such.
-Throughout 2001-2002, 1,228 cluster bombs containing 248,056 submunitions were used in Afghanistan.
-In 2003, 13,000 cluster munitions containing an estimated 1.8 to 2 million submunitions were used in Iraq.
+The submunitions are designed to pierce armour and can kill anyone within a range of 50 meters with its explosive lethal charge.
+A single cluster munition strike can spread hundreds to thousands of submunitions over as much as one square kilometer - with no distinction between military or civilian targets.

 The Convention on Cluster Munitions was finally negotiated and its wording was adopted at the Dublin Diplomatic Conference on May 30th, 2008 by 107 states.
 It is a legally binding international treaty that forbids the use, production, stockpiling and transfer of cluster bombs.

 Like chemical, biological, and antipersonnel landmine conventions before, the Convention on Cluster Munitions bans an entire category of weapons.
-The Oslo treaty sets the highest standard to date in international law for assistance to victims and their communities.
+The Convention sets the highest standard to date in international law for assistance to victims and their communities.
 It obliges nations to destroy all stockpiles within eight years and to clear contaminated land within ten.
 States must also provide detailed annual transparency reports on progress towards meeting their legal obligations.

 What still needs to be done?